 Effective Parenting Workshops

-A pregnant mother of 2 children who was homeless was referred to the FRC for crisis services.
+A pregnant mother of two children who was homeless was referred to the FRC for crisis services.
 The intervention specialist helped her access homeless assistance from the Department of Human Assistance where she received a hotel voucher for emergency shelter.
-The Intervention specialist provided her information on low income housing and supported her in caring for her children.
+The intervention specialist provided her information on low income housing and supported her in caring for her children.
 Mom was able to secure housing for herself and her children and subsequently gave birth to a healthy baby girl.
 Mom is now working and is able to support herself and her children.
 She utilized the resources provided by the FRC helped keep her children safe and off the streets.
-She comes to the women's support group at the FRC when she has days off because she enjoys the support she gets from other women.
-The IS continued to provide support for this mom to plan for future stresses.
+She comes to the women’s support group at the FRC when she has days off because she enjoys the support she gets from other women.
+The intervention specialist continued to provide support for this mom to plan for future stresses.
 She helped her open her first checking and savings account.
-She didn't think she could because she was undocumented.
-Mob is very thankful to the IS, Birth & Beyond and to the Crisis Nursery South for all the help they gave her and the ongoing support she receives.
+She didn’t think she could because she was undocumented.
+Mom is very thankful to the intervention specialist, Birth & Beyond and to the Crisis Nursery South for all the help they gave her and the ongoing support she receives.